SkillsWorkflow/Documentation/.github/pull_request_template.md

 ## Description

-Please replace this text with a summary of the change or which issue was fixed.
+*Please describe your changes as below.*

-  - Change 1
+- Change 1 - Describe the changes that were applied
-  - Issue 1
+- Change 2 - ....

 ## Type of change

-Please delete options that are not relevant.
+*Please delete options that are not relevant.*

-- [ ] Added new file
+- Added new file
-- [ ] Added new details to the file
+- Updated details to the file
-- [ ] Updated a translation in the file
+- Updated a translation in the file

+Thank you for your contribution to the Documentation.

+The details below are required for the Pull Request approver.
+Before approving and submitting this PR to the origin/main branch, please **click on each checklist item** below to mark it as verified.

 ## Checklist:

-Please delete options that are not relevant.

-- [ ] I have updated the english file and the path is:
+- [ ] I've checked that changed files are in the correct folder

-    > Documentation/SkillsWorkflow/docs

-- [ ] I have updated a translated file - **BR/PT/ES file** - and the path is correct:

-    > [ ] *Documentation/SkillsWorkflow/i18n/**(es/br/pt)**/docusaurus-plugin-content-docs/current/*
+  > English translations - /SkillsWorkflow/***docs/{path to the file}***
+  > BR/ES/PT translations - /SkillsWorkflow/***i18n/**(es/br/pt)**/docusaurus-plugin-content-docs/current/{path to the file}*

-- [ ] Other relevant notes
+- [ ] I've checked that there are no branch conflicts